whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 In the literature on utilitarianism, a useful distinction is made between a _criterion of rightness_ and a _decision procedure_.
 A criterion of rightness tells us what it takes for an action (or rule, policy, etc.) to be right or wrong.
 A decision procedure is something that we use when thinking about what to do.[^24]

 Utilitarians believe that their moral theory is the correct criterion of rightness (at least in the sense of what “ideally ought” to be done, as discussed above).
 However, they almost universally discourage using utilitarianism as a decision procedure to guide our everyday actions.
 This would involve deliberately trying to promote aggregate well-being by constantly calculating the expected consequences of our day-to-day actions.
-For instance, it would be absurd to figure out what breakfast cereal to buy at the grocery store by thinking through all the possible consequences of buying different cereal brands to determine which one best contributes to overall well-being.
+But it would be absurd to figure out what breakfast cereal to buy at the grocery store by thinking through all the possible consequences of buying different cereal brands to determine which one best contributes to overall well-being.
 The decision is low stakes, and not worth spending a lot of time on.

 The view that treats utilitarianism as both a criterion of rightness and a decision procedure is known as _single-level utilitarianism_.
-Its alternative is _multi-level utilitarianism_, which only takes utilitarianism to be a criterion of rightness, not as a decision procedure.
+Its alternative is _multi-level utilitarianism_, which only takes utilitarianism to be a criterion of rightness, not a decision procedure.
 It is defined as follows:

 > **Multi-level utilitarianism is the view that individuals should usually follow tried-and-tested rules of thumb, or _heuristics_, rather than trying to calculate which action will produce the most well-being.**

 According to multi-level utilitarianism we should, under most circumstances, follow a set of simple moral heuristics—do not lie, steal, kill etc.—expecting that this will lead to the best outcomes overall.
 Often, we should use the commonsense moral norms and laws of our society as rules of thumb to guide our actions.
-Following these norms and laws usually leads to good outcomes, because they are based on society’s experience of what promotes individual well-being.
-The fact that honesty, integrity, keeping promises, and sticking to the law generally have good consequences explains why in practice utilitarians value such things highly, and use them to guide their everyday actions.[^25]
+Following these norms and laws usually leads to good outcomes, because they are based on society’s experience of what promotes overall well-being.
+The fact that honesty, integrity, keeping promises, and sticking to the law generally have good consequences explains why in practice [utilitarians value such things highly](/utilitarianism-and-practical-ethics/#respecting-commonsense-moral-norms), and use them to guide their everyday actions.[^25]

 In contrast, to our knowledge no one has ever defended single-level utilitarianism, including the classical utilitarians.[^26] Deliberately calculating the expected consequences of our actions is error-prone and risks falling into decision paralysis.